Documentation Index

 - Extract the

-- Get the raw request body (before JSON parsing)
+X-Webhook-Signatureheader from the request - Get the raw request body (before JSON parsing)

 - Compute HMAC-SHA256 of the raw body using your signing secret